 The red carpet interviews and the showing were followed by a Q&A with the director and cast.
 I felt there was going to be tension in the room as the film depicted issues that society as a whole tends to leave unanswered.

 The host of the Q&A – writer, director, and radio producer, Rebecca Carroll –asked thought-provoking questions.
 Those very same questions caused a lot of the audience members to leave the building due to the sensitive topic.
 One of the more difficult questions asked was about how does the white couple feel raising a young black teenager?
 A question that only Onley could answer since he wrote the film.

 Tim Roth and other castmates could only approach the question as concerned parents, nothing more.
 Boasting a revelatory central performance by Harrison (who also appears this year in Gully) and nuanced work from an electrifying ensemble, director and co-writer Julius Onah twists this tale (adapted with JC Lee from his own play) into unexpected shapes, forcing the audience to examine the characters from every imaginable angle.
-Tension pulls at the screen, allegiances shift, and the viewer’s own biases are used to deepen the storytelling in masterful ways.
+Tension pulls at the screen, allegiances shift, and the viewer’s own biases are used to deepen the storytelling in masterful ways. —Loren Hammonds

 Takaways from the film?

-- Mental health is still a significant issue that needs to be addressed for people of color, especially the child soldiers, like Luce, who suffer from a tremendous amount of stress and mental manipulation.
+Mental health is still a significant issue that needs to be addressed for people of color, especially the child soldiers, like Luce, who suffer from a tremendous amount of stress and mental manipulation.

-Caring for family living with extreme mental health conditions is a difficult job.
-The Wilson sisters in the film, portrayed by Octavia Spencer and Marsha Stephanie Blake, gave an in-depth look at how this requires patience and a lot of energy.
+Caring for family with extreme mental health conditions is a difficult job.
+The Wilson sisters in the film, portrayed by Octavia Spencer and Marsha Stephanie Blake, gave an in-depth look at how this situation requires patience and a lot of energy.

 People still don’t want to have an uncomfortable conversation when it comes to racism.
 While watching this film and attending the Q&A after the Tribeca premiere, I noticed how the characters in the film and people in the audience avoided the issue of racism.

-- Immigrants are not evil and they are not novelties.
+Immigrants are not evil and they are not novelties.
 In the film, it is shown that Luce is sort of a token character and he plays the role to a tee to fit his needs.
 Although it is just a film, it can show how, in some cases, children in this situation can be championed in comparison to another teens who come from a background with non-adoptive parents who happen to be Black.

-- Trials and tribulations have no bias.
+Trials and tribulations have no bias.
 The film does a great job of displaying the temptations and issues that the teenagers in the suburbs deal with that are similar to teens living in the inner city.
 The teens come from different backgrounds but still face life challenges.

-Nonetheless, Luce is a great, thrilling film that properly addresses social and racial issues.
+Nonetheless, Luce is a great, thrilling film that properly addresses mental health, social and racial issues.
 If you’re looking for a film that is thought provoking and filled with many plot twists, you should definitely check it out.

 Luce is in theaters now.
 It stars Kelvin Harris Jr., Octavia Spencer, Tim Roth, Naomi Watts, Andrea Bang, and Marsha Stephanie Blake.